The Centre for the Study of Financial Innovation is a forum for debate and research about the future of the

 The CSFI aims to bridge the gap between emerging financial innovators and established institutions through a programme of round-tables, presentations, product demos and workshops.
-Contact Harry Atkinson to find out more.
+Contact us to find out more.

-Financial World is the journal of ifs University College.
+Financial World is the journal of The London Institute of Banking & Finance.
 Published six times per year in association with the CSFI, Financial World aims to bring together thought-provoking research and commentary on the health of the domestic and international financial services sector.
 The journal reaches around 20,000 financial services professionals, including all corporate and individual supporters of the CSFI.

 Academic Expert Directory